ShreyaKumari13/chatbot-flow-builder/README.md

 2. **Click to Add**: Click on a node type in the panel to add it to the center of the canvas

 ### Editing Nodes
-1. Click on any node to select it
+1. **Select Node**: Click on any node to select it
-2. The right panel will switch to "Settings Panel"
-3. Edit the message text in the text field
+2. **Edit Content**: The settings panel will appear on the right with a text field
-4. Changes are applied in real-time
+3. **Real-time Updates**: Changes are reflected immediately in the node
-5. Click the back arrow to return to the Nodes Panel
+4. **Return to Nodes**: Click the back arrow to return to the nodes panel

 ### Connecting Nodes
-1. Click and drag from a node's source handle (right side)
-2. Connect to another node's target handle (left side)
-3. Each source handle can only have one outgoing connection
-4. Target handles can accept multiple incoming connections
+1. **Drag from Source**: Drag from the right handle (source) of any node
+2. **Connect to Target**: Drop on the left handle (target) of another node
+3. **Automatic Replacement**: If a source already has a connection, it will be replaced with the new one

 ### Saving Flows
-1. Click the "Save Changes" button in the top-right corner
+1. **Save Button**: Click the "Save Changes" button in the top-right
-2. The system will validate your flow:
+2. **Validation**: The system will validate the flow structure
-   - ✅ Single node flows are always valid
-   - ✅ Multiple nodes where only one has no incoming connections
-   - ❌ Multiple nodes where more than one has no incoming connections
-3. Valid flows will be saved successfully
+3. **Error Handling**: If validation fails, an error message will be displayed
+4. **Success Feedback**: Successful saves show a confirmation message

+## ⚠️ Validation Rules

+### Save Validation
-4. Invalid flows will show an error message
+The save operation will fail with an error message if:
+- **Multiple Nodes Exist**: There are more than one nodes in the flow
+- **Multiple Empty Targets**: More than one node has no incoming connections (empty target handles)

+This ensures that flows have a proper structure with a clear starting point.

-## 🔧 Development
+## 🔧 Technical Implementation

-### Available Scripts
+### Built With
+- **React 18**: Modern React with hooks and functional components
+- **React Flow**: Professional flow builder library
-- `npm run dev` - Start development server
+- **Vite**: Fast build tool and development server
-- `npm run build` - Build for production
-- `npm run preview` - Preview production build
-- `npm run lint` - Run ESLint

-### Adding New Node Types
+- **Modern JavaScript**: ES6+ features and best practices

+### Key Features
-The architecture is designed to be extensible.
-To add new node types:
+- **Extensible Architecture**: Easy to add new node types

-1. Create a new node component in `src/components/FlowBuilder/`
-2. Add the node type to the `nodeTypes` object in `FlowBuilder.jsx`
-3. Add the new node type to the `nodeTypes` array in `NodesPanel.jsx`
-4. Update the `SettingsPanel.jsx` to handle the new node type's properties

-## 🎨 Styling

-The application uses a modern, clean design with:
-- **Teal Color Scheme**: Primary color #319795 for consistency
-- **Responsive Layout**: Adapts to different screen sizes
-- **Smooth Animations**: Hover effects and transitions
-- **Clear Visual Hierarchy**: Distinct panels and components
+- **Performance Optimized**: Uses React.memo and useCallback for optimal performance
+- **Responsive Design**: Works on desktop and tablet devices
+- **Clean Code**: Well-documented and maintainable codebase

-## 📋 Requirements Compliance
+## ✅ Requirements Compliance

-This project fulfills all the specified requirements:
+This implementation fully satisfies all specified requirements:

 - ✅ Built with React and React Flow
 - ✅ Supports Text Message nodes